In the early hours of Sunday August the 5th 1962, psychiatrist Ralph Greenson broke into a bedroom of a house in the Brentwood area of Los Angeles.

 If we discount the suspicious elements of her death, Monroe’s psychological problems along with her excessive use of prescription drugs, make the official suicide verdict all too plausible.

 Whilst it’s fairly certain that Robert Kennedy was in LA and, in all probability, at Monroe’s house the day she died, the idea he killed her is highly problematic.

 If Kennedy was behind any kind of premeditated plot to kill the actress, the last place in the world he would be is at her house the day of her murder.

 Logic dictates he would ensure there was as much distance, figuratively and literally, between him and Monroe as possible.

-In an odd way, the fact he was seen by numerous people at her house that day discounts the possibility that he was involved in any planned operation to murder her.
+The fact he was seen by numerous people at her house that day seriously discounts the possibility that he was involved in any planned operation to murder her.

 A recent investigation for Court TV made a convincing case that Monroe’s death was a tragic medical accident.

 According to the Court TV, her psychiatrist Ralph Greenson gave the actress a sedative enema of chloral hydrate to help her sleep and to try and wean her off the barbiturate Nembutal.

 The programme argues that Greenson was unaware that her internist Dr Hyman Engelberg was continuing to prescribe her Nembutal and the lethal interaction of the drugs caused Monroe’s death.